 Many covered entities have reported that the introduction of secure messaging solutions has improved productivity by streamlining communications, increasing message accountability and quickening response times.
 According to studies carried out in HIPAA-compliant medical facilities, efficiency has also improved, leading to a higher standard of healthcare being delivered to patients.

 The shift from physical health records to electronic data formats has needed major investment in IT infrastructure.
 The demands inflicted on healthcare organizations to continually upgrade servers and networks, and hire the staff to manage data centers, can be considerable.
 In addition to the hardware, space must be dedicated to storing the equipment and physical controls must be used to manage access.

 The computer equipment now needed to operate large networks and store healthcare data needs cooling systems to be installed to dissipate the heat the equipment generates.
-The most affordable solution for many healthcare providers is to outsource data storage and take advantage of the cloud to contain data.
-HIPAA-compliant cloud hosting uses the appropriate controls to secure all stored data with encryption.
-By outsourcing, healthcare organizations can adhere with HIPAA regulations without having to spend so heavily on IT infrastructure.
+The most affordable solution for many healthcare providers is to outsource IT and data storage and take advantage of the cloud.
+HIPAA-compliant cloud hosting incorporates all the appropriate controls to secure stored and transmitted data and satisfies the requirements of the HIPAA Security Rule.
+By outsourcing, healthcare organizations can comply with HIPAA regulations without having to spend so much on IT infrastructure.

 App Development (Compliant Mobile Platforms)

 Mobile health apps are popular with patients for reviewing and monitoring health and fitness, and wearable devices can revolutionize home healthcare.
 They can be used in tandem with e-visits to provide home healthcare services to patients and reduce healthcare center visits.